RuthvikSaiKumar/Screen-Brightness-Control-using-Fingers/README.md

 # Conclusion

 I hope you found my project helpul.
-Feel free to star this project and follow me as well.
+Feel free to star this project and follow me as well, also report issues if any.

 # Contact